gabrielweyer/cake-build/README.md

 `GitHub` has a few limitations:

-- A third-party / custom Action is required to display test results.
+- A third-party / custom Action is required to display test results
 - A third-party / custom Action is required to create a GitHub release

 ## Status checks